2004 Jerusalem bus 19 bombing

-A Palestinian suicide bombing was carried out on Gaza Street, Jerusalem on January 29, 2004.
-A Palestinian bomber detonated an explosive belt on an Egged bus #19 traveling between the two campuses of Hadassah Medical Center.
+A Palestinian suicide bombing was carried out in Jerusalem, Israel on Egged bus #19, on 29 January 2004.
+A Palestinian bomber detonated an explosive belt as the bus was traveling between the two campuses of Hadassah Medical Center, when the bus was at the corner of Arlozorov street and Gaza Street.
 Eleven passengers were killed and over 50 people were wounded, 13 of them seriously.
+Both Hamas and Al Aqsa Martyrs' Brigades claimed responsibility.
+The site was chosen to be near the Israeli Prime Minister's residence.
+It was the most fatal attack in Israel since the Maxim restaurant suicide bombing, and among the top 20 most deadly attacks of the Second Intifada.